 What to do first with your new Vape Pen

 Well, you’ve unboxed your vape pen, but now what?
-It’s pretty tempting just to plug it in and having fun with it once it’s charged, isn’t it?
-Still, that wouldn’t be the best first move because a lot of things can go wrong.
+It’s pretty tempting to plug it that fancy gadget and immediately have fun with it once it’s charged, but hold off.
 Here are a few tips on how to use a vape as a pro from day one.

 Read the Manual